Leppävaara: From the 1970s onwards

 The Leppävaara area remained mostly unbuilt until the 1980s, when urban development began on the area north of the railway line.
 The area on the southern side of the railway however stayed in agricultural use until the 2000s, but is now a very urban neighbourhood.
 The planning of the area was slowed especially by the disagreements between the municipalities of Helsinki and Espoo as a large part of the area was for a long time in the possession of the city of Helsinki even though it was located inside the borders of Espoo.

-Maxi-Market, the first hypermarket in Finland, was built in Leppävaara by Rake Oy and Osuusliike Elanto and was opened on November 4, 1971.
-The building was designed by Toivo Korhonen architect office and it was 130 metres long, 80 metres wide and had a total floor area of 15 800 square meters.
-The building was demolished in 2003 to make space for the new Sello shopping centre.
-Maxi received new premises at first phase of the Sello shopping centre opposite the K-Citymarket store, where it served for a year until it was replaced by HOK-Elanto's Prisma store after Elanto and HOK had fused.
-The second phase of Sello, containing most of the specialist stores in the shopping centre, was built in September 2005.

 New apartment buildings were built in Perkkaa in the 1970s and in northern Leppävaara in the 1980s.
 Southern Leppävaara only started developing in the late 1990s around the site of the old Maxi hypermarket.
 Before this, the southern side of the railway tracks only contained the Maxi hypermarket, a few detached houses and a large amount of farmland.
 Zoning of the area was hindered by disagreement between municipalities, as a large part of the area was actually owned by the city of Helsinki despite being located in Espoo.
 Southern Leppävaara has been built fairly rapidly and has developed into an urban central area in a short time.
 Today most of the apartments in the entire district are located in apartment buildings.

 The Vermo race track was built in eastern Leppävaara, right next to the border to Helsinki, in 1977.
 The Leppävaara church was built in northern Leppävaara in 1979.

 In the 2000s large office blocks and high-rise buildings have been built in southern Leppävaara, such as the Panorama Tower (2008) and Sellonhuippu (2011).
 The 21-story-high Leppävaara tower residential building was built to the northern side of the railway track in 2010.